Answered By: Kealin McCabe Last Updated: Aug 21, 2018 Views: 30

 On the results screen, join the searches together using the Boolean operator AND.
 Using AND makes the two concepts about each other, narrowing the results and increasing the relevancy.

-The results will contain articles specifically about mental disorders (mental illness) and issues of stigmatization.
+The results will contain articles specifically about depression and issues of stigmatization.

 Here is a video to demonstrate the process.